Step 4: Full View

 When federal agency contracts designate ENGCO's non-degreed inspection personnel as 'Engineers,' what action should ENGCO take with respect to both its own brochure and its relationship with the federal agency?

-Remove Titles and Formally Protest Federal Language Board's choice Remove engineering titles from non-degreed non-licensed personnel in the brochure immediately, and separately communicate in writing to the relevant federal agency that ENGCO does not consider the federal contract designation to reflect engineering licensure or degree status and requests that future contracts use accurate alternative titles
+O1 Remove engineering titles from non-degreed non-licensed personnel in the brochure immediately, and separately communicate in writing to the relevant federal agency that ENGCO does not consider the federal contract designation to reflect engineering licensure or degree status and requests that future contracts use accurate alternative titles Board's choice

 The ENGCO External Convention Non-Excuse Federal Contract Title Migration obligation holds that the origin of the 'Engineer' title in federal contract language does not excuse its migration into the firm's public brochure, and ENGCO must independently ensure marketing materials accurately represent staff qualifications.
 The Industry Normalization Non-Excuse for Professional Title Misrepresentation principle establishes that widespread misuse by governmental agencies does not diminish the profession's self-regulatory obligation.
 The Licensure Integrity and Public Protection principle invokes the broader harm of title dilution.
 The ENGCO Agency Title Misassignment Protest Constraint suggests a secondary obligation to formally signal disagreement with the federal agency's title convention.